TrellixVulnTeam/swahilipython_SCMU/Doc/library/threading.rst

 There is the possibility that "dummy thread objects" are created.
-These are thread objects corresponding to "alien threads", which are threads of control started outside the threading module, such as directly from C code.
+These are thread objects corresponding to "alien threads", which are threads of control started outside the threading module, such as directly kutoka C code.
 Dummy thread objects have limited functionality; they are always considered alive and daemonic, and cannot be :meth:`~Thread.join`\ ed.
 They are never deleted, since it is impossible to detect the termination of alien threads.